 Spinraza (nusinersen), the first disease-modifying therapy for SMA, was approved by the U.S. Food and Drug Administration (FDA) in 2016.
 A second disease-modifying therapy, Zolgensma (onasemnogene abeparvovec-xioi), became available in 2019.
+A third disease-modifying therapy called Evrysdi (risdiplam) was approved in 2020.
 Clinical trials to test new treatments for SMA are ongoing.

-Both Spinraza and Zolgensma are types of gene therapy.
+Spinraza, Zolgensma, and Evrysdi are types of genetic therapy.
 Zolgensma, which is indicated for infants under the age of 2, is administered as a one-time intravenous infusion.
-Zolgensma is believed to work by modifying the faulty survival motor neuron 1 (SMN1) gene.
-In people with SMA, the SMN1 gene underproduces survival motor neuron (SMN) protein, which is critical to motor function.
+Zolgensma is believed to work by providing cells with a full copy of the survival motor neuron 1 (SMN1) gene.
+In people with SMA, the SMN1 gene underproduces SMN protein, which is critical to motor function.

 Spinraza is given intrathecally — injected into the spinal canal through which the spinal cord passes—once every four months after the first few loading doses.
 Spinraza is believed to work by increasing the production of SMN protein by a similar “backup” gene, the SMN2 gene.
-Spinraza is recommended for most infants with SMA as well as children between ages 2 and 12.
+Spinraza is approved for people of all ages with SMA due to mutation in SMN1.

-In cases where scoliosis (abnormal curvature of the spine) is compromising breathing and lung development, a vertical expandable prosthetic titanium rib (VEPTR) may be implanted.
-The surgically implanted device attaches to the ribs, and sometimes the spine or hips, and helps straighten the spine and separate the ribs to create space.
+In cases where scoliosis (abnormal curvature of the spine) is compromising breathing and lung development, a vertical expandable prosthetic titanium rib (VEPTR) may be surgically implanted.
+The device attaches the ribs to either the spine or hips and helps straighten the spine and separate the ribs to create space.
 The VEPTR device is expandable as the child grows.
 A VEPTR is usually implanted before age 5.

 In some people with SMA, the muscles involved in chewing and swallowing become weak.
 When these muscles weaken, it becomes difficult to eat and increases the risk for aspiration (inhaling food particles into the lungs).
 It may become necessary to use a feeding tube system that bypasses the mouth and esophagus.

 There are many types of feeding tubes.
-A gastric or gastrostomy tube (G-tube) is one of the most common types of feeding tubes.
+A gastrostomy tube (G-tube) is one of the most common types of feeding tubes.
 G-tubes are placed surgically through the skin and into the stomach.
-A nasogastric (NG) tube is introduced through the nose and placed into the stomach, while nasoduodenal (ND) and nasojejunal (NJ) tubes enter the nose and empty into the small intestine.
+A nasogastric tube is introduced through the nose and placed into the stomach, whereas nasoduodenal and nasojejunal tubes enter the nose and empty into the small intestine.

 Liquid nutrition for tube feedings may be purchased commercially or made at home.
 People with feeding tubes may still eat by mouth for pleasure, if the risk of aspiration is not too great.

-A speech-language pathologist (SLP) can help overcome problems with speech and swallowing that develop due to weakness in the tongue, throat, and respiratory muscles.
+A speech-language pathologist (SLP) can help a person with SMA overcome problems with speech and swallowing that develop due to weakness in the tongue, throat, and respiratory muscles.
 An SLP may teach strategies for safer swallowing, conserving breath while speaking, or using adaptive language techniques if communication becomes difficult.

 Occupational therapy focuses on increasing independence in activities of daily living, whether in the home, at work, or in school.
-For instance, an occupational therapist may address fatigue while typing on a keyboard.
+For example, an occupational therapist can suggest environmental modifications or recommend assistive devices that improve mobility.